purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Regularization/Batch-Normalization.md

 <img src="Batchnorm_Topology.png" alt="Batchnorm_Topology" width="400" height="300"/>

-Note: In the following sections, we are providing you with element-wise equations instead of matrix equa- tions.
+Note: In the following sections, we are providing you with element-wise equations instead of matrix equations.
 As a deep learning ninja, please don’t use for loops to implement them – that will be extremely slow!

-Your task is first to come up with a matrix equation for each element-wise equation we provide, then im- plement them as code.
-If you ask TAs for help in this section, we will ask you to provide your matrix equations.
+Your task is first to come up with a matrix equation for each element-wise equation we provide, then implement them as code.

 ## Code Implementation